valadorinc/dev/README.md

 The application is deployed as a Docker image.
 Valador uploaded versions to Dockerhub.
 Unfortunately the site was experiencing problems so we have placed the image here.

 ###(J) Interactive Approach
-Valador followed our development approach which is based on the Agile Scrum methodology.
-This method promotes disciplined project management practices that encourage frequent inspection of the product, involvement of stakeholders/people, and flexible adaptation of the requirements.
-Teamwork, self-organization, and accountability are encouraged to allow for rapid delivery of high-quality software and a business approach that aligns development with customer/user needs.
-Valador followed the project kick-of meeting with a user focus group to help understand what people need, that the preliminary design concepts were simple and intuitive, and that the requirements being developed addressed the whole experience, from start to finish.
-Customer-driven, or in this case user-driven feedback based on focus groups, prioritized requirements are broken down into tasks for short development sprints that result in reviewable, potentially shippable product increments.
-The Product Owner, a Valador resource working closely with the customer, prioritized the Product Backlog which contained features, requirements, bug fixes or other development tasks.
-The items in the Product Backlog were contributed by the entire team, focus group stakeholders/people, as well as the customer.
-This allowed a variety of idea contributions to the product functionality, while allowing the customer and Project Manager to maintain control of their overall priorities in the development schedule.
+Valador followed our development approach based on the Agile Scrum methodology.
+The project kick-of meeting was followed by a user focus group to develop requirements based on user need.
+These requirements, tracked using Target Process, created the Product Backlog which is controlled by the Product Owner to set overall priorities in the development schedule.

-The “Sprint” is a development cycle where a set of items from the Product Backlog are fully completed.
-It begins with a Sprint Planning Meeting where the team breaks Product Backlog items down into subtasks, estimates their effort, and decides on how many Product Backlog items they can get done in the next Sprint.
-This Sprint Backlog created from the Sprint Planning Meeting is a fixed set of tasks that will be completed by the end of the Sprint.
-While items in the Product Backlog can be added, removed or re-prioritized at any time, items in the Sprint Backlog will not change once the Sprint has begun.
-As development takes place on the items in the Sprint Backlog, daily “standup” meetings are held to report on progress.
-Every team member who is working on Sprint Backlog items briefly discusses what they did the previous day, what they are doing the current day and what, if any, obstacles are preventing them from completing their tasks.
-It is the Project Manager’s job to remove these obstacles so that the team can complete their work.
+The “Sprint” begins with a Planning Meeting where the team breaks requirements into tasks, estimates their effort, and decides how many can be completed during a Sprint.
+During the Sprint, daily “standup” meetings are held for team members to share what tasks they worked on the previous day, what tasks they will work on during the current day and any impediments they may have.
+The Product Owner’s job is to remove these impediments.

-By the end of the Sprint, an operational, fully demonstrable product is created including the items that were defined in the Sprint Backlog.
-A Sprint Review is held with the customer to demonstrate the product, receive feedback and re-prioritize the Product Backlog in anticipation for the next Sprint if necessary.
-If the customer is satisfied with the product of the Sprint and believes it can be used in a production environment, they can choose to make it a final release product.
-After the Sprint Review, the team holds a Sprint Retrospective for the purpose of process improvement including discussing what could be done better in future Sprints and making plans for implementing those improvements.
-If there are more features on the Product Backlog at this time that the customer wants completed, the Sprint cycle begins anew with another Sprint Planning Meeting.
+At the end of the Sprint, completed products are demonstrated at a Sprint Review held with the customer/users to receive feedback and re-prioritize the Product Backlog as necessary.
+After the Sprint Review, the team holds a Sprint Retrospective for the purpose of process improvement.
+A Sprint Planning Meeting follows and the process begins again.
-This approach allows the Customer to use and evaluate the system early and frequently throughout the overall schedule.
-The highest priority tasks are addressed early on to provide the end result desired by the customer and give ample time for refinement of the product requirements.
-Agile development methodologies help attack risk through demonstrable progress – frequent, executable releases that enable and allow continuous customer involvement and feedback.
-Because all iterations end with a demonstrable release, the development team stays focused on producing results, and frequent reviews checks help ensure that the project stays on schedule.

 This Project included three Sprints.
-Given the short timeframe, feedback was solicited from both team members and other Valador employees (ie. Stakeholders/People) during each Sprint.
 The Product Owner was ultimately responsible for the end result.
-Valador used Target Process to keep track of the requirements and tasks to be implemented in the solution.

 ###(K) Installation Documentation
-Valador provided an installation guide which is included in the Git repository here.
+Valador’s installation guide is included in the Git repository here.

-###(L) Open Licensed Prototype and Platforms
+###(L) Openly Licensed Prototype and Platforms
 The prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge.
 These include:
 *	Bootstrap
 *	PHP